x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/index.md

 # Lyra Character Parts

+For more info, check out my video [UE5 Lyra: Character Parts Overview](https://youtu.be/PYZmQPkvY5M) covering this topic.

 Lyra's Character Parts system is inspired by Fortnite.
 The Character Parts are **purely cosmetic**, which allows for some nice efficiencies in multiplayer games.
 For example, the server can mostly ignore the cosmetics, and a local player's